CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_travel_recommendations_html.md

 ### While Traveling

 * You have many options for what to do with your milk while traveling.
-You can express milk and store it, send it home, or “pump and dump” (throw it out).
+You can express milk and store it, send it home, or aÌ‚â‚¬Å“pump and dumpaÌ‚â‚¬ï¿1⁄2 (throw it out).
-* If storing and/or shipping breast milk is not possible, “pumping and dumping” can allow you to maintain your milk supply so that you can continue breastfeeding when reunited with your baby.
+* If storing and/or shipping breast milk is not possible, aÌ‚â‚¬Å“pumping and dumpingaÌ‚â‚¬ï¿1⁄2 can allow you to maintain your milk supply so that you can continue breastfeeding when reunited with your baby.

 ### Expressing Milk